rizinorg/book/src/basic_commands/print_modes.md

 ### Strings

 Strings are probably one of the most important entry points when starting to reverse engineer a program because they usually reference information about functions' actions (asserts, debug or info messages...).
-Therefore, radare supports various string formats:
+Therefore, rizin supports various string formats:

 ```
 [0x00000000]> ps?